 In addition to achieving the state-mandated 24 credits, high school students are expected to make connections with what they’re learning and what they want to do when they graduate.

-“They need to find out about themselves, their interests and skills and what career opportunities are available to them and then put that all together to make a plan,” said Katie Siewert, career and technical education (CTE) assistant director and lead of the Washington district’s Career Guidance team.
+“They need to find out about themselves, their interests and skills and what career opportunities are available to them and then put that all together to make a plan,” said Katie Siewert, CTE teacher and lead of the district’s Career Guidance team.

 “Our job isn’t to just get them to graduate high school.
 We want our students to be aware of all options and be prepared when they leave us.
 We need to make sure they’re ready to launch into their career journey,” she said.

 In addition to course credit requirements, VPS high school students must meet the requirements for one of eight pathways, including statewide assessment scores in ELA and math, advanced placement exams, dual credit courses, and a CTE course sequence.

 Students must also fulfil the requirements of a state-mandated High School and Beyond Plan (HSBP), and administrators must document each student’s progress.

 VPS made the switch from Career Cruising to Xello in the 2019/20 school year and began using the new platform to provide innovative future readiness activities and document the state-mandated activities.

 Siewert says she and her team immediately identified a number of Xello features that would help students become future ready and improve administrative efficiency, including: